evamaiwinston/google-quick-draw-classifier/README.md

 **Testing Data (20%) can be found in the data folder**

-**In order to create the training data, download the following files from the link below and put them in /data/numpy_bitmap**
+**In order to create the training data, download the following files from the link below and put them in /data/numpy_bitmap and run the code in data.ipynb**

 > - airplane.npy